BunSkillet/TacticalMap/README.md

    ```bash
    npm test
    ```
-3. Start the development server:
+3. Start the server (use `npm run dev` for live reloads):
    ```bash
    npm start
    ```
-4. Open `https://localhost:3000` in your browser.
+4. Visit `http://localhost:3000/` in your browser.
 If you have deployed the server to a domain such as `https://tacmap.xyz`, open that URL instead.
 When SSL certificates are not configured the server falls back to HTTP on the same port. **Do not open `landing.html` directly from the file system** – the